Incubaid/www-incubaid/www.incubaid.com/content/company/About The Company.md

 * Open-source software - giving technology back to the mass, collaborate and innovate on a global level
 * Employment - enabling technology to be deployed locally, creating jobs and opportunities

 Incubaid is software-driven.
 We automate processes as much as we can to help our portfolio companies to gain efficiencies while growing much faster than any other incubator or investor can do.

-We control different software domains and portfolio companies:
+We help different software domains and portfolio companies:

 * Blockchain technology
 * Big data compute platforms